Outpatient (OP) and Intensive Outpatient (IOP) Treatment for Alcohol, Other Drugs and Aftercare Treatment

 Medical Necessity (must be met for all services)

 Any client attending Intensive Outpatient Drug and Alcohol treatment services are required to meet Medical Necessity during the entirety of the treatment.
 Medical Necessity is determined by the level of addiction and the abilities of the client to work through their denial and understand the need for relapse prevention and developing outside support systems.

 Intensive Outpatient Drug and Alcohol Treatment

 This is a program of continuance group treatments two or three times a week in one of our main offices.
-The amount of time needed to be spent in group is 1.5 hours and a client must attend a minimum of two times per week with no unexcused absences.
+The amount of time needed to be spent in group is 1.5 hours and a client must attend two groups per day, three times per week (for a total of six groups weekly) with no unexcused absences.
 This is necessary to classify as Intensive Outpatient treatment.
 Clients are oriented to Disease concepts, Relapse prevention, Triggers to substance use, 12 step and other social support networks.

 Outpatient Drug and Alcohol Treatment